nathanswift/Wakeboard-Game/readme.md

 ## 2. scenes - (menu.js, game.js, game-over.js)

-Each scene has a corresponding JavaScript file associated with it and every scene (except loading) has a load method.
+Each scene has a corresponding JavaScript file associated with it and every scene has a load method that is ran when it is loaded.

 ## 3. loading - loading.js